 Using a Full-Funnel Strategy

-Instead of focusing on just one part of the buyer experience, a full-funnel strategy to customer recovery emphasizes the need for working on the whole funnel in order to recover and convert as many consumers as possible.
+Instead of focusing on just one part of the buyer experience, a full-funnel strategy for customer recovery emphasizes working on the whole funnel to recover and convert as many consumers as possible.